Sleepful/customer-data-test/README.md

 ## Part 1

-This part completes the verifaction step that can be run as follows.
+This part completes the verification step that can be run as follows.

 Generate files first: